tkareine/jekyll-minibundle/README.md

 As shown above for the `baseurl` key, you can use Liquid template syntax inside the contents of the block.
-Liquid renders block contents before `minibundle` block gets the turn to render itself.
+Liquid renders block contents before the `minibundle` block gets the turn to render itself.
 Just ensure that block contents will result in valid YAML.

 For bundling CSS assets, use `css` as the argument to the `minibundle`